nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Model` interface as `Model#commitTaskBook()`, `Model#undoTaskBook()` and `Model#redoTaskBook()` respectively.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example of a usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `VersionedTaskBook` will be initialized with the initial task book state, and the `pointer` pointing to that single task book state.